 Manchester, NH 03105

 To refer clients who need help, or for more information, email firstname.lastname@example.org.

 When making a referral, please include information about the client’s charges and circumstances.

 We need new volunteers!
 Please email us for more details.

 Our Work so Far

-bonded out eleven immigrants detained at Strafford County Jail
+Bonded out eleven immigrants detained by ICE at Strafford County Jail